kavci19/UsersGroups/README.md

 1. requirements.txt

         pip install -r requirements.txt

+   ** Install requirements.txt in virtual environment, or whatever intepreter you decide to use.

 How to Build:

-1. Go into UsersGroups directory and install all necessary packages
+1. Go into UsersGroups directory and install all necessary packages (either onto system or in virtual environment)

         pip install -r requirements.txt